Medium-Duty Vehicle Idle Reduction Strategies

 Battery/Auxiliary Power Systems

-For medium-duty trucks that require power take-off throughout the day, a secondary power plant, storage battery, or hydraulic storage system can be an excellent solution.
-In the case of a battery, it can be mounted in the back of the truck and charged overnight and recharged if needed during the day.
+For medium-duty trucks that require stationary power (power take-off to perform work) throughout the day, a secondary power plant, storage battery, or hydraulic storage system can be an excellent solution.
+A battery can be mounted in the back of the truck and charged overnight and recharged if needed during the day.
 For more information, see conversions to plug-in hybrid electric (PHEV) vehicles.
-In the case of an auxiliary power unit, it can have a small diesel engine like a generator, which uses less fuel and produces fewer emissions than an idling vehicle's main engine would.
+Even the use of a diesel auxiliary power unit uses less fuel and produces fewer emissions than an idling vehicle's main engine would.

 For an example of a battery power system, see the case study, Electric Refrigeration Translates Fuel Burn into Savings for Nonprofit.